BA-CalderonMorales/FacebookMessenger-Clone/README.md

 <br><br>Huge shoutout to JavaScript Mastery

 # Functionality, optimal.
 Currently, I'm at the same place as the tutorial that showed me how to create this react app.
-If you would like to login to the chat app, you can do so by going to the link provided here:
+If you would like to login to the chat app I recreated, you can do so by going to the link provided here:
 <br><br>
 https://chatapplikemessenger.netlify.app